pd-gmit/Dummies_JavaFX_Chap02/README.md

 # Dummies_JavaFX_Chap02
-A simple
+A simple JavaFX example
-The Controller class is not being used
+NOTE: The Controller class is not being used and contains no code